chiefpi/dualsql/README.md

 ## Preprocess

-Remove unnecessary attributes from json.
+Remove unwanted attributes from json, and modify column names in the format of `table_name.column_name`.

 ```bash
 python preprocess.py --dataset=sparc --remove_from
 ```

 ## Train

+Train dualsql/language models for utterance/query (4 in total).

 ```bash
 bash train.sh